openfheorg/openfhe-development/docs/sphinx_rsts/modules/core/utils/prng.rst

      ::
         ==== Using internal PRNG

-   * If your provide the absolute path to the external PRNG as an argument to the example then InitPRNGEngine() will use that path to initialize PRNG with the custom engine.
+   * If your provide the absolute path to the external PRNG as an argument to the example, then InitPRNGEngine() will use that path to initialize PRNG with the custom engine.

      For example: if you install **libPRNGengine.so** to the default location (/usr/local), then you will run:
      ::